algosec/algosec-resilient/README.md

 #### Configure Incident Layout

-All of the example Workflows are adding their results into dedicated Data Tables which are also shipped as part of this integration.
-In this step we will add a new "AlgoSec" tab to our incident layout so we can interactively see the helpful output of this integration.
+The Workflows in this integration add their results into dedicated Data Tables which are also shipped as part of this integration.
+In this step we will add the data tables to our incident layout so we can interactively see the helpful output of this integration.
+Since all of the Workflows relates to Artifacts, we'll add the data tables to the Artifacts Tab.

-To add the new AlgoSec tab to your incident layout:
+To add the new data tables to the Artifacts Tab:

 1. On the Resilient UI, go to __Customization Settings__ --> __Layout__ --> __Incident Tabs__ (on the left sidebar).
-2. Click __Add Tab__, input __AlgoSec__ for the __Tab Text__ and hit __Add__.
+2. Click the __Artifacts__ tab.
-3. Now you are on the page dedicated to the __AlgoSec__ Incident.
-4. On the right-hand side you'll see a box titled __Data Tables__.
+3. On the right-hand side you'll see a box titled __Data Tables__.
 Simply drag and drop these Data Tables into the dashed-line box in the center column:
-    1. AlgoSec Associated Applications
+    1. Associated Applications (AlgoSec)
-    2. AlgoSec Internet Connectivity Check
+    2. Connectivity to Internet (AlgoSec)
-    3. AlgoSec Isolation Requests
+    3. Isolation Change Requests (AlgoSec)
-5. Hit __Save__ and you are done.
-From now on you'll have the AlgoSec tab for all Resilient incidents.
+5. Hit __Save__ and you are done!

 ### Run The Integration